josamontiel/Detection-Engineering-Framework/from-theory-to-practice.md

-# 🔍 Critical Analysis: Overcoming the Real-World Challenges of the Detection Engineering Framework
+# 🔍 Overcoming the Real-World Challenges of the Detection Engineering Framework

-> 💡 **TL;DR**: The Detection Engineering Framework provides excellent structure, but real-world implementation requires careful adaptation to avoid rigidity, resource constraints, and operational blind spots.
+> 💡 **TLDR**: The Detection Engineering Framework provides excellent structure, but real-world implementation requires careful adaptation to avoid rigidity, resource constraints, and operational blind spots.

 The Detection Engineering Framework provides a commendable and structured blueprint for maturing a security organization's detection capabilities.
 It champions a shift from ad-hoc alerting to a repeatable, engineering-driven lifecycle, incorporating industry best practices like "Detection-as-Code" and threat-informed defense.